dhakadfoody/dhakadfoody/_posts/2017-09-03-shahi-nutrela.md

 Dear friends, today we are sharing you the recipe for **Nutrela (Soya Chunks)**.

-**Nutrela**  is a line of hig-protein foods in form of soya chunks, nuggets, granules, and mini-chunks.
+**Nutrela**  is a line of high-protein foods in form of soya chunks, nuggets, granules, and mini-chunks.
 It has its health benefits as:

 - **Nutrela** are high in protein
 - LDL reduces with **Nutrela**, thus good to control cholestrol